-Rit Dye comes in twenty five colors that can be combined with each other and colored fabrics to created hundreds of possibilities (See a color chart here).
-Learn more about the company, the products and the techniques that you can use to dye fabric for fashion and home use.
+Rit Dye comes in thirty colors that can be combined with each other and colored fabrics to created hundreds of possibilities (See a color chart here).
+The original Rit Dye is intended for natural fabrics and the Rit Dyemore formula is for use in dyeing synthetic or man-made fibers.

 Rit Dye is available in two formulas - liquid and powder.
-In late 2011, Rit reformulated its dyes to produce more vibrant colors.
-Some colors are available only in powder and others only in liquid.
+In late 2011, Rit reformulated its dyes to produce more vibrant colors leaving some colors available only in powder and others only in liquid.
 Both formulas work equally well when directions are followed.
-Read the directions carefully as the dying procedure is slightly different with the new formula vs the old formula.
+Read the directions carefully as the dyeing procedure is slightly different with the new formula vs the old formula.

 Rit Dye works best and creates the most rich, vibrant shades on these washable fabrics: